 I understand that this divine miracle would be overwhelming.
 Yet Jesus foretold of His resurrection!
 Jesus is God the Son, and He knew what was going to happen.

-Why did He not keep it a big surprise?
-That would have only added to the excitement for everyone.
+Why did Jesus not keep it a big surprise?

 Jesus died on a cross for the forgiveness of sins of anyone.
 Jesus was the atoning sacrifice for the consequence of sins, which is spiritual death.
 Then Jesus was resurrected.